maths/moodle-qtype_stack/corsscripts/stack-web/examples/README.md

 });
 ```

-To use existing elements instead, provide `outputElementId` plus exactly one of
+To use existing elements instead, provide `outputElementId` plus `inputElementId`
-`inputElementId` or `suppliedTextElementId`.
-The supplied-text option is for
+for live editing.
+Both ids should point to mount elements; `StackAsciiDisplay`
+creates the textarea and output shell inside them.
+Style those mount elements to
+control their height, width, resize behavior, and other layout details.
+Omit
+`inputElementId` and pass `initialText` for a static, display-only block.
+Static
-display-only blocks and does not support extractors.
+blocks do not support extractors.

 ## ASCIIMath Syntax